 Bernard Delambre

-In this second story, the author takes us on the paths that led him in 1969 to Auroville, this utopian city, founded on February 21, 1968.
-At a time when the media talk extensively about Auroville, offering reports that are not always accurate, it is interesting to discover through these pages offered to us, a particular itinerary by one of the pioneers who founded this experience of a new community life that continues in the south of India, near Pondicherry.
+In this second account, the author takes us along the paths that led him in 1969 to Auroville, this utopian city, founded on February 21, 1968.
+At a time when the media are talking extensively about Auroville, offering reports that are not always accurate, it is interesting to discover, through these pages, a particular journey by one of the pioneers who founded this experiment of a new community life that continues in southern India, near Pondicherry.

 December 2022

-In this story, the author evokes the initiatory journey of a young man in search of his reason for being from a prison cell where he was twenty years old.
+In this story, the author evokes the initiatory journey of a young man in search of his reason for being, starting from a prison cell where he was twenty years old.

 April 2021